sbs0414/liberationphilly.org/README.md

     dokku@dxephilly.org:dxephilly.org

 # License
-Aside from the DxE logo, files in this repository are copyright 2016 dxephilly.org contributors and licensed under GNU GPL version 3.0.
+Aside from the DxE logo, files in this repository are copyright 2016 DxE Philadelphia and licensed under GNU GPL version 3.0.
 For the full license see the LICENSE file.